Moqume/Cookillian-WP/readme.txt

 == Changelog ==

+= 1.0.20 =
+* Fixed: Fixed a bug that overwrote existing cookies from the __Cookies__ listing
+* Fixed: Added a method for avoiding cached reloads of the visiting page, after a visitor answered the alert, to avoid alert from showing again
+* Changed: On JavaScript-enabled browsers, the _Delete_ box has been replaced by a _Remove_ button in the __Cookies__ listing

 = 1.0.17.1 (22 May 2012) =
 * Fixed: Fixed bug that caused the plugin from operating on certain systems